 The Company accounts for income taxes under the asset and liability method.
 Under this method, deferred tax assets and liabilities are determined based on differences between financial reporting and tax bases of assets and liabilities and are measured using enacted tax rates and laws that are expected to be in effect when the differences are expected to be recovered or settled.
 Realization of deferred tax assets is dependent upon future taxable income.
-A valuation allowance is recognized if it is more likely than not that some portion or all of a deferred tax asset will not be realized based on the weight of available evidence, including expected future earnings.
-The Company recognizes an uncertain tax position in its financial statements when it concludes that a tax position is more likely than not to be sustained upon examination based solely on its technical merits.
-Only after a tax position passes the first step of recognition will measurement be required.
-Under the measurement step, the tax benefit is measured as the largest amount of benefit that is more likely than not to be realized upon effective settlement.
-This is determined on a cumulative probability basis.
-The full impact of any change in recognition or measurement is reflected in the period in which such change occurs.
-The Company elects to accrue any interest or penalties related to income taxes as part of its income tax expense.
+A valuation allowance is recognized if it is more likely than not that some

-As of March 31, 2021, the Company assessed its income tax expense based on its projected future taxable income for the year ended December 31, 2021 and therefore recorded no amount for income tax expense for the three months ended March 31, 2021.
+As of June 30, 2021, the Company assessed its income tax expense based on its projected future taxable income for the year ended December 31, 2021 and therefore recorded no amount for income tax expense for the six months ended June 30, 2021.
 In addition, the Company has significant deferred tax assets available to offset income tax expense due to net operating loss carry forwards which are currently subject to a full valuation allowance based on the Company's assessment of future taxable income.
 Refer to our Annual Report on Form 10-K for the year ended December 31, 2020 for more information.